47ng/prisma-field-encryption/README.md

 This is because the encryption is not deterministic: encrypting the same input multiple times will yield different outputs, due to the use of random initialisation vectors.
 Therefore Prisma cannot match the query to the data.

 For the same reason, indexes should not be placed on encrypted fields.

+One way to counteract this is to use a separate field that contains a one-way hash of the clear text data, and filter on it.
+That field can have a `@unique` directive and can be indexed.

+Note that this only works when filtering with exact matches.

+### Miscellaneous

 [Raw database access](https://www.prisma.io/docs/concepts/components/prisma-client/raw-database-access)
 operations are not supported.